Creativity, history, and culture in Lisbon: Meet Ana Cecilia, the amazing cultural connector

 It turned out to be quite an interesting challenge to find professors or monitors, and she met many people who introduced her to more lovely people who gave her lots of tips but she couldn’t find a person to teach.

-Meeting the perfect creative art history professor in Lisbon
+Meeting the perfect art history professor in Lisbon

-During her quest, she met the renowned Professor Fernando Antonio Baptista, the President of Faculdade de Belas-Artes da Universidade de Lisboa, and asked him to help her find lecturers- he offered to do it himself, and she was ecstatic so this is how Giro Cultural Cursos started.
+During her quest, she met the renowned Professor Fernando Antonio Baptista, the President of Faculdade de Belas-Artes da Universidade de Lisboa, and asked him to help her find lecturers he loved her ideas and started lecturing for Giro Cultural Cursos .

 Creativity Paula RegoPhotographing Paula Rego’s painting

-Ana Cecilia and Giro Cultural created a wonderful way for many Brazilian newcomers to connect in a safe and fun manner and for everyone to have a more creative life..
+Ana Cecilia and Giro Cultural created a wonderful way for many Brazilian newcomers to connect in a safe and fun manner and for everyone to have a more creative and cultural life..

 The Pandemic lockdowns and online life